Reactions to the 2023 Israeli judicial reform: Medical and healthcare professionals

+Others

+Nasreen Haddad Haj-Yahya, a partner at The Portland Trust, said that "if judges with a right-leaning world view are appointed, the harm to Arab women will be much greater than to other groups.
+A liberal woman from Tel Aviv has many more options... than a disenfranchised woman living in the Arab, patriarchal, traditional society in the countryside ... this is also true of other disenfranchised groups in Israeli society, such as Ethiopian and [Jewish] Orthodox women".

-Assaf Sagiv, former editor-in-chief of Azure, the leading periodical of the right, said in an interview: "[this] is what we can expect if the proposed reform is implemented: the dismantlement of the state’s institutions, splitting the spoils between party bosses who are battling one another for power and resources, loss of public security, looting of the public coffers and deterioration into general lawlessness."
+Assaf Sagiv, former editor-in-chief of Azure, the leading periodical of the right, said in an interview: "[this] is what we can expect if the proposed reform is implemented: the dismantlement of the state's institutions, splitting the spoils between party bosses who are battling one another for power and resources, loss of public security, looting of the public coffers and deterioration into general lawlessness."

 Miriam Adelson, the publisher of Israel Hayom, wrote an article saying that "Regardless of the substance of the reforms, the government's dash to ratify them is naturally suspect, raising questions about the root objectives and concern that this is a hasty, injudicious, and irresponsible move."

 The National Council for Research and Development, operating under the auspices of the Ministry of Science and Technology, sent a letter to minister Ofir Akunis warning against the detrimental effects of the reform on Israel's scientific research activities.

 Journalist Ilana Dayan warned against the harm the legislation will cause to "gays, women, Arabs, reporters, lecturers, the poor, and later Haredim and others".
 Commenting on the proposed changes, she stated that "a regime [that wishes to make these changes] takes us to a place that no democracy has ever come from alive.
 A regime does not grab this amount of power just for show."
 She admitted that errors have been made by former Supreme Court President Aharon Barak and the HJC, but stated that "there's nothing in this 'reform' that will address them.
 It [does have] the absorption of great, ultimate power into just one place."

-About 1,000 Israeli cultural figures, including David Grossman, Nurit Zarchi and Ilana Bernstein, have signed a letter, stating that Israel "is currently facing a most terrible crisis… [where the] elected government [is attempting] to turn it from a flourishing democracy into a theocratic dictatorship."
+About 1,000 Israeli cultural figures, including David Grossman, Nurit Zarchi and Ilana Bernstein, have signed a letter, stating that Israel "is currently facing a most terrible crisis ... [where the] elected government [is attempting] to turn it from a flourishing democracy into a theocratic dictatorship."

+Haaretz's Carolina Landsmann, Aluf Benn and Amira Hass have all noted a connection between the occupation of the West Bank and settlement phenomenon, and the judicial reform.

+1,600 staff members in several Israeli universities have signed a statement in support of a general strike, if the government does not abide by a Supreme Court ruling on the reasonableness cause.

+On 17 August, the journal Science published an editorial by professors Einat Albin, Shikma Bressler, Asya Rolls, Michal Schwartz and Ehud Shapiro, that highlighted the "status of Israeli scholarship on the global stage", and called on "the global academic community... [to] unite and work together vigorously to resist attempts in Israel to undermine academic freedom".